Simple Business Plan Template

 Section 2: Business/Industry Overview

 - Describe the overall nature of the industry, including sales and other statistics.
 Include trends and demographics, and economic, cultural, and governmental influences.
-If you need help, an Example of the Industry Overview will be useful.

 - Describe your business and how it fits into the industry.